Friendly or Familiar? When Customer Service Gets it Wrong

 This is one of those times where it’s important to understand ‘Perception is Reality’.
 Your perception is that you’re being wonderful because you called them love, honey or gorgeous.
 Their perception is that it was weird, made them feel awkward, and that they didn’t like it at all.

 Great customer service is about being a chameleon, adjusting your approach to suit your customers so that they have a really fantastic experience.
-I’ve said it before, it’s not about you; it’s about the customer.

 The problem is, if they don’t like it then the first you will ever know about it is that they don’t come back because they’re probably far too polite to tell you when they’re in your store.